econnet/econ/do.rst

 Work

 - produces ownership and
+- delayed profit
-- delayed profit, not immediate profit
+- not immediate profit

 Profit advances constitute regular payments to owners, currently contributing or not, to allow them to use products of the outside economy already before revenue from sales of the product.